-5) You are asked to travel to any location other then the company.
+5) You are asked to travel to any location other than the company.

 Please be safe, there is no job that is worth becoming a victim of some of the vicious crimes committed by scammers and criminals out there.
-Do not meet interviewers at their homes or at any location other then the companies physical address.
+Do not meet interviewers at their homes or at any location other than the companies physical address.
 If you re concerned that the address supplied is not valid rather pop it into google and see what comes up or go onto google maps street view and have a look at the building.
-Perhaps the company is a small home based business.
+Perhaps the company is a small home-based business.
 Rather suggest to the interviewer that you meet at a nearby coffee shop for the interview.
-Any company worth working for they will be accommodating, if not don’t risk it.
+Any company worth working for they will be accommodating, if not, don’t risk it.

 6) The advert for the position is poorly written.